Overview:

 - Visits > All reports (on event site visit and status done)

-Time range on marked as
+7. Time range marked as (status)

-For example, if a time range of 1 June 2020 to 30 June 2020 is selected and marked as failed, it is only going to select leads which were marked as failed in the month of June.
+For example, if a time range of 1 June 2020 to 30 June 2020 is selected and marked as failed, it is only going to select leads that were marked as failed in the month of June.

 Reports, where you’ll find this filter: